IvaFingerova/git-talks/talks/talk01.md

 ### GIT - What is done

-* Let's see what is done - `git log`, output will be like:
+* Let's see what is done - `git log`, output will look like:

 ```bash
 commit 55f21e56db012484919cef1a1f196ffb9aea1915